zhongke/design-pattern-cpp/README.md

 ### Singleton Pattern
   - Ensures a class has only one instance, and provides a global point of access to it.

+### Command Pattern
+  - Encapsulates a request as an object, thereby letting you parameterize other objects with different quests, queue or log requests, and support undoable operations.